BMW 1600 Race Car 1969

 Power is sent to the rear wheels through a four-speed manual gearbox and a limited-slip differential.
 An Ireland Engineering race header collects into a 4″ dump pipe and displays some noted wear from track use.
 Chassis modifications include Bilstein coilovers, box-welded front control arms, and a close-ratio steering box.

-A spare M10 engine block, wheels, and other components are included in the sale.
-The car has reportedly been campaigned with Rocky Mountain Vintage Racing in the Denver area for 10 years, including five with the seller.
-On-track videos are provided below.
+A spare M10 engine block, wheels, and other components.
+The car has reportedly been campaigned with Rocky Mountain Vintage Racing in the Denver area for 10 years, including five with the previous owner.